Authentication

 -H "Authorization: Bearer ${ACCESS_TOKEN}"

-Security Scheme Type: HTTP HTTP Authorization Scheme: Basic Bearer format: JWT(JSON Web Token)
+Security Scheme Type: HTTP HTTP Authorization Scheme: Basic Bearer format: base64 encoded string

 Notes about OAuth The permissions applied to access tokens are controlled by the access scopes set in your API app.
 Those scopes are shown to the end-user completing an OAuth flow.
 Please refer to our OAuth Walkthrough for additional information.